 - On the SoundPoint IP 32x/33x phone, CallPickup and ParkedPickup refer to the same function.
 On other phones, CallPickup refers to the soft key function that provides the menu with separate soft keys for parked pickup, directed pickup, and group pickup. - Some functions depend on the feature being enabled.
-For example, BuddyStatus and MyStatus require the presence feature to be enabled. - Hard key remappings do not require the Enhanced Feature key feature to be enabled.
-This include the SpeedDial function on older platforms.
-On newer platforms, use line key functions. - The table below shows only Line1 to Line6 functions.
+For example, BuddyStatus and MyStatus require the presence feature to be enabled. - Hard key remappings do not require the Enhanced Feature key feature to be enabled. - The table below shows only Line1 to Line6 functions.
 For the SoundPoint IP 650 and 670 phones with attached Expansion Modules, Line7 to Line48 functions are also supported.